 Lang Ning Liu brings an introspective approach to both the contemporary and classical repertoire, with performances that couple breathtaking technical mastery with profound and eloquent musicality.
 Her uncommon artistic range and the compelling immediacy of her interpretations offer listeners distinctively original concert experiences.
 Anthony Tommasini of The New York Times hailed her as "a sensitive, extremely compelling artist", and praised her "elegant pianism, warmth and artistic maturity".
 Musical America has remarked on her "miraculous strength and confident breadth."

 During the past few seasons, Ms. Liu has enjoyed enormous success around the world.
-In 2011, she made her debut performance and CD recording with the Prague Radio Symphony Orchestra, after embarking on a Canadian tour with the Toronto Concert Orchestra with enormous success.
-Music Critics raved of her "spellbinding and spectacular" interpretation of the Tchaikovsky's Piano Concerto No.1, while the Barrie Examiner wrote: "the enthused crowd rose to their feet in appreciation of a truly inspirational evening."
+In 2011, she made her debut performance and CD recording with the Prague Radio Symphony Orchestra - to be released under the ARC label, after embarking on a Canadian tour with the Toronto Concert Orchestra.
+Critics raved of her "spellbinding and spectacular" interpretation of Tchaikovsky's Piano Concerto No.1, while the Barrie Examiner wrote: "the enthused crowd rose to their feet in appreciation of a truly inspirational evening."
 In 2008, she gave her debut recital in the Gijón International Music Festival in Spain, playing the inaugural concert to great acclaim.
 Ms. Liu’s New York premiere of the Emerson Concerto by Charles Ives with The Juilliard Orchestra and Anne Manson brought the cheering audience to its feet.
 In 2009, she gave her sold-out Canadian debut concert in Toronto, donating the proceeds to the Chinese Cultural Center’s Sichuan Earthquake Rebuilding Fund.
 Past guest soloist appearances include the Beijing Symphony Orchestra, Hong Kong Philharmonic, Liao Ning Philharmonic, Shreveport Symphony, Southern Missouri Symphony, Cathedral Bluffs Symphony, Louisiana Philharmonic, University of Toronto Wind Ensemble, the Asian Youth Orchestra, and the New Jersey Symphony Orchestra.
 She has established a successful career performing throughout the U.S., Canada, Asia and Europe, giving concerts and recitals in many prestigious halls, such as Alice Tully Hall at Lincoln Center for the Performing Arts, CBC's Glenn Gould Studio in Toronto, Chamber Music Hall of the Warsaw Philharmonic in Poland, and Hong Kong’s Performing Arts Center.
 She makes regular media appearances on radio, TV and in the media print in Canada’s largest broadcast and publishing networks, as well as those abroad.
 Notable media appearances within Canada include CTV’s Bravo! & CP24 TV, Fairchild TV, Rogers TV, OMNI TV, InsideToronto, Sing Tao, M2TV, and regular guest performances on the Classical 96.3 FM.
 Ms. Liu has premiered and recorded commissioned works by such Canadian composers as Vincent Ho, Clifford Crawley, and Constantine Caravassilis.